 Manual activities such as pushing and pulling require workers to contort their bodies in ways that can be uncomfortable and risk injury.
 Overexertion can be a main result of improper pushing and pulling, an injury that is far too common.
 In Ohio, 22% of all workers’ compensation claims that were reported in 2012 were overexertion claims with an average cost of $8,147.

 Proper ergonomic and biomechanics education is needed for every employee in manual occupations.
 From warehousing to agriculture & forestry, workers should use safe and injury preventive movements to complete pushing and pulling operations.
 This article will offer ways you can begin lowering your risk of injury and ensure you stay on the job pain-free for the long run.

-Pushing and Pulling Dangers
+The Physical Risks of Pushing and Pulling

 The 2016 Liberty Mutual Workplace Safety Index reported overexertion injuries accounted for 24.4% of all reported workplace injuries with a total cost of $15.08 billion.
 Repetitive motions, excessive pushing/pulling and working in awkward positions lead to thousands of injuries per year in the workplace.
 Workers must be trained and educated on how to properly push and pull objects to avoid injury.
-Injuries related to pushing and pulling activities include:

 To keep workers safe and happy, proper pushing and pulling behaviors are a must in the workplace.
 Whether the setting is manufacturing or agriculture, best practices need to be in place to provide workers the resources to remain safe and healthy in the workplace.

 10 Ways To Prevent Pushing and Pulling Injuries in the Workplace

 If at all possible, pushing an object is safer than pulling.
 If an object can be moved by push rather than pull the movement type should be changed.
 Pushing is easier on the body than pulling and provides better visibility for workers.